Diego Castillo (pitcher): Minnesota Twins

 On December 18, 2023, Castillo signed a minor league contract with the Texas Rangers.
 He was released by the Rangers organization on March 27, 2024.

 On March 29, 2024, Castillo signed a minor league contract with the Minnesota Twins.
 In 18 games for the Triple–A St. Paul Saints, he recorded a 2.50 ERA with 22 strikeouts and 5 saves across 18 innings pitched.
 On May 28, the Twins selected Castillo's contract, adding him to their major league roster.
 He was designated for assignment following the promotion of Jay Jackson on June 12.
 Castillo elected free agency on June 16.
 On July 3, Castillo re–signed with the Twins on a minor league contract.
 He was selected back to the active roster on September 1.
 He was optioned to Triple-A St. Paul on September 4.
 In 7 total appearances for Minnesota, Castillo logged a 2.70 ERA with 6 strikeouts over 10 innings of work.
 He was designated for assignment by the Twins on September 29.
 Castillo elected free agency on October 4.

 Colorado Rockies

 On December 26, 2024, Castillo signed a minor league contract with the Colorado Rockies.
-In 20 appearances for the Triple-A Albuquerque Isotopes, he compiled a 3-2 record and 5.06 ERA with 23 strikeouts and two saves across 21 1/3 innings pitched.
-Castillo was released by the Rockies organization on May 31, 2025.
+In 20 appearances for the Triple-A Albuquerque Isotopes, he compiled a 3–2 record and 5.06 ERA with 23 strikeouts and two saves across 21 1/3 innings pitched.
+The Rockies released him on May 31, 2025.

 Toros de Tijuana

 On July 1, 2025, Castillo signed with the Toros de Tijuana of the Mexican League.
+In 17 relief appearances, he posted a 1–1 record with a 1.76 ERA, 21 strikeouts, and three saves across 15 1/3 innings of work.
+On April 14, 2026, Castillo was released by Tijuana.

+Personal life

+Castillo has a daughter.
+Castillo is the youngest of 10 children.
+His mother began teaching him to cook when he was 10 years old.
+He has cooked for some of his teammates.